Keynote Presentations

 “That One Child”

 There is nearly always that one child in an educator’s career that is unforgettable.
 Rarely do we know the end of the story, yet those children leave an imprint as permanent as a handprint on dried clay.
-Maddening, inspiring, or heartbreaking (terms not exclusive of one another), the memory of that “one child”, is often the most piercing reminder of the reason we entered education.
+Maddening, inspiring, or heartbreaking (terms not exclusive of one another), the memory of that “one child” is often the most piercing reminder of the reason we entered education.
 With humor, Carmen Deedy is the first to affirm that as an elementary student, she was no prize.
 Join Carmen as she shares an encounter that shaped the trajectory of her school life and influenced her decision to become an author of many beloved bilingual books for children.

+Carmen Agra Deedy is an award-winning author of 16 books for young readers, including Ralph’s Rotten Day and 14 Cows for America, which was a New York Times Bestseller.
+Her latest books are Wombat Said Come In, Carina Felina, and The Peanut Man, due to be released in March 2025.
 Her personal stories first appeared on NPR’s All Things Considered.
 Funny, and insightful, Deedy’s narratives are culled from her childhood as a Cuban refugee in Georgia.
-In addition she hosts the four-time Emmy-winning children’s program, Love That Book!
-Deedy is an accomplished lecturer, has been a guest speaker for the Library of Congress, Columbia University, the TED and TEDx Conference, and the Kennedy Center, among other venues.
-An editor, and lifelong advocate for libraries, she previously served on the Advisory Board of the Smithsonian Libraries and Archives.
+In addition, she hosts the four-time Emmy-winning children’s program, Love That Book!
+Deedy is an accomplished lecturer and has been a guest speaker for the Library of Congress, Columbia University, the TED and TEDx Conference, and the Kennedy Center, among other venues.
+An editor and lifelong advocate for libraries, she previously served on the Advisory Board of the Smithsonian Libraries and Archives.